PawseySC/Reframe-MPI-Stress-Tests/tests/slurm/README.md

 The test parameter for this test controls the mode of heterogeneous job submission and should not need to be modified at all.
 The job options and executable options are also specifically set so we recommend **NOT** modifying the job options.
 However, like all the other tests here, the code block immediately follwing `THESE OPTIONS ARE SITE/SYSTEM-SPECIFIC AND NEED TO BE SET` will need to be set.

+### `accounting_check`

+This test checks that SLURM accounting is being calculated corectly.
+It runs a simple job which simply sleeps for a certain amount of time (default 2 minutes) and then check that the accounting from `sacct` matches what it should given the job's resource allocation request.

 ## `slurm_gpu_checks.py`

 ### `gpu_count_check`